qbead/qbeadWebsite/content/book/allcommands.md

 ## LED Manipulation

+### Turn on LEDs with 'drawFrame()'

-There are a number of functions that let you manipulate the state of the LEDs, however, for the LEDs to actually respond to these manipulations, you also need to call `drawFrame()` when you are done.
+Below we will introduce a number of functions that let you control the LEDs.
+However, for the LEDs to change in brightness to relect these functions, you also need to call `drawFrame()` when you are done.
 `drawFrame` is the only <span class="footnote">"non-instantaneous" function<span>Commonly called "blocking" functions.</span></span>.
 It takes roughly 20ms for it to finish, during which time it uses a persistent of vision method to rapidly flash the small LEDs as necessary to mimic the required color.
 This lends itself to making 50 frames-per-second animations.
 By using `drawFrame()` you can make multiple modifications, preparing the final image, without the intermediate unfinished images showing up.

+### Turn off all LEDs with `SpinWheel.clearALLLEDs()`

 If you want to reset the image, you can call `SpinWheel.clearAllLEDs()`, which will set all LEDs to be dark,